A Vision for Marre Blanche, Haiti: Hope for Caribbean Kids, Inc.

 Goal of the Vision:

-To be able to reverse the trend of extreme poverty as a norm for the overwhelming majority of the community and to have the remedy to community crises come from within the community once the vision is in place, would be a great accomplishment.
-The current living conditions include inadequate food, storm damage, failed crops due to erosion, storms, droughts, poor soil and a lack of knowledge of better methods of raising food.
-There are insufficient water sources, as well as, non-existent medical care, economic opportunities, secondary educational opportunities and facilities to house incoming help.
-Dangerous, horrific, and non-existent roads hinder any relief efforts.
+As a norm, living conditions include inadequate food, storm damage, failed crops (due to erosion), droughts, poor soil and a lack of knowledge of better methods of growing food.
+There are insufficient water sources, as well as, non-existent medical care, economic opportunities, secondary and vocational educational opportunities and facilities to house incoming help.
+Dangerous, horrific, and non-existent roads hinder relief efforts.

-Volunteer prayer partners would provide a source of power and comfort.
-To know there is a list of prayer partners who could be called upon to pray for the needs of the organization and Haitian people concerning small and big crises would be invaluable.
+Volunteer prayer partners provide a source of power and comfort.
+To know there are prayer partners who can be called upon to pray for the needs of the organization and Haitian people is invaluable.

-Each time a child in the Marre Blanche School is sponsored, their chances for a successful life are greatly enhanced.
+The Child Sponsorship Program provides sustaining help and hope.
+Each time a child in the Marre Blanche is sponsored, their chances for a successful life are greatly enhanced.
 Each child will receive a free Christian-based education, food, a uniform, books, annual school physical and an open door that could lead to a high school education or beyond.
 This, of course, will improve their lives and likelihood of becoming successful, self-sustaining, and independent adults.

 Adequate School Food:

 A hungry child cannot learn effectively.
-Currently, we are implementing a daily nutrition program in partnership with Meds and Food for Kids.
-Each child receives a Vita Mamba nutritional supplement packet which is designed to aid in the prevention of malnutrition.
-The peanut butter base product was developed at Washington University’s School of Medicine.
-In the future we hope to provide regular meals.
+In June of 2019 a daily feeding program was launched, providing a hot meal each day.
+A kitchen and dining room are needed.
+Initially, a daily nutrition supplement program was implemented in partnership with Meds and Food for Kids.
+Each child received a Vita Mamba nutritional supplement packet which is designed to aid in the prevention of malnutrition.
+The peanut butter based product was developed at Washington University’s School of Medicine.
 Learn more about Meds and Food for Kids at: https://mfkhaiti.org/about-mfk/

 Christian Based Education: